-In this program, you'll learn the best ways to teach PreK-12 students who are new to the culture, language, and content of schools in the United States.
+In this program, you'll learn the most effective ways to teach multilingual PreK-12 students who are new to the culture, language, and content of schools in the United States.
 You'll develop an appreciation of the unique identities of all children.
-You'll also discover research-based best practices for helping emergent bilinguals—English language learners—take part in the classroom through listening and speaking, reading and writing, and the arts.
-Take courses on first and second language acquisition, bilingualism and biliteracy, and more.
+You'll also discover research-based best practices for helping emergent bilinguals—English language learners—take part in a literacy-rich classroom through listening and speaking, reading and writing, and the arts.

-Take classes on our Cambridge campus or at an off-campus location, and get feedback from faculty with expertise in the field.
-Complete a student-teaching experience in a Massachusetts school, and graduate with a master's degree and an initial license in English as a Second Language at either the PreK-6 or 5-12 grade level.
+Then, you'll put theory to practice in an immersive student teaching experience in a bilingual or multilingual classroom, and graduate with a master's degree and a Massachusetts Initial license in English as a Second Language at either the PreK-6 or 5-12 grade level.